George Legge, 3rd Earl of Dartmouth: Political career

 Lewisham was returned to Parliament for Plymouth in 1778, a seat he held until 1780.
 In the latter year he was returned for both Horsham and Staffordshire 1784, but chose to represent the latter.
 He continued to represent this constituency until 1784.
 From 1783 to 1798 he served as Lord Warden of the Stannaries.
 He remained out of parliament for the next 17 years, but in 1801 he was summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Dartmouth.
 He succeeded his father in the earldom later the same year.
 Dartmouth served under Henry Addington as President of the Board of Control between 1801 and 1802 and as Lord Steward between 1802 and 1804.
 From 1804 to 1810 he was Lord Chamberlain under successively Pitt the Younger, Lord Grenville, the Duke of Portland and Spencer Perceval.
 He was sworn of the Privy Council in 1801 and appointed a Knight of the Garter in 1805.
 He was also admitted a Fellow of the Royal Society on 3 May 1781 and was the first President of the British Institution in 1805.

-Family
+Personal life

-Lord Dartmouth married Lady Frances (9 February 1761 – 21 November 1838), daughter of Heneage Finch, 3rd Earl of Aylesford, on 24 September 1782.
-They had fifteen children:
+On 24 September 1782, Lord Dartmouth was married to Lady Frances Finch (1761–1838), a daughter of Heneage Finch, 3rd Earl of Aylesford.
+Together, they had fifteen children: